waferson/ca/Session 4/README.md

 The topic of this session is **Customer Lifetime Value**.
 This repository includes the content discussed in class:

-  - article
+  - technical note
-  - exercises and scripts
+  - exercises
+  - solutions
+  - homework
+  - articles

 ## References

  - [readr cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/data-import.pdf)